Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 To play with this version you just have to edit the config file/set it in the launcher or launch the exe with "Championship" argument.

 ### Hardware and software requirements
-Your graphics card has to support OpenGL 4.5 to run it.
+Your graphics card has to support OpenGL 4.6 to run it.
 You also need to install Visual Studio x64 redistributables (vc_redist.x64) from [Microsoft's site](https://aka.ms/vs/16/release/vc_redist.x64.exe).

 ## Developer Notes
 This was my first complex project since I started programming.
 My earlier efforts were limited to calculate/solve math problems.

 I tested the game, I completed much of it but much of the code was rewritten so an other deep testing is needed.

-This was a good starting project as I learned a lot about programming and designing code.
+This was a good starting project as I learned a lot about programming and designing code while making it.

 I know that there are parts that are still badly implemented those parts will be fixed up sporadically as those are not high priorieties for me right now.